drivendataorg/cloudpathlib/CONTRIBUTING.md

 make docs
 ```

+If you add/remove a method on the `CloudPath` class or any subclass, run `python docs/make_support_table.py` and paste the updated table into README.md.

 ### Serving

 While you are developing, you can serve a local version of the docs to see what your changes look like.
 This will auto-reload for most changes to the docs: